WU-Cordova/cs152-repository-Arcturus-The-Star/projects/project3/README.md

 >\>3

-Drag report files (any .json file in the reports folder) onto 0_report_viewer.bat to view them.
+Drag report files (any .bin file in the reports folder) onto 0_report_viewer.bat to view them.

 ## Sample run:

->Report for 04-16-2025 at 14-23:
+>Report for 04-16-2025 at 14:23 :
 >
 >Drink - Total Sold - Total Revenue
 >